herrljungavargarda/astta_2.0/README.md

 Leveraging the analytical capabilities of OpenAI, the transcribed text is subjected to in-depth analysis, providing invaluable insights into the nature and content of the calls.
 Subsequently,the analyzed data is formatted into JSON files, enabling efficient storage and retrieval.
-Furthermore, to enhance data visualization and interpretation, the JSON files are seamlessly integrated with Power BI for intuitive visual analysis, empowering stakeholders with actionable insights derived from call data.

 ## Before use there are some requirements: